 The Denver game that season (October 22, 2000) was Cincinnati's first regular-season win at Paul Brown Stadium.

 In their second season under head coach Marvin Lewis, the Bengals continued their rebuilding process, posting a second straight 8-8 record.
 All eight regular-season games at Paul Brown Stadium were sellouts — the first sold-out regular season since 1992 at Riverfront Stadium — and the total regular-season attendance of 524,248 put the team over the half-million mark for the first time.

-National recognition for PBS has come in various modes.
-In 2007, PBS was the only football stadium to make a Harris Interactive list of "America's favorite 150 buildings and structures."
-PBS ranked 101st on a list whose range included all manner of major structures — skyscrapers, museums, churches, hotels, bridges, national memorials and more.
-No other football stadium was voted among the top 150, and among all sports venues, only two historic baseball parks — Wrigley Field and the old Yankee Stadium — ranked higher than PBS.
+In a Harris Interactive survey released in February, Paul Brown Stadium was the only football stadium to make a list of "America's Favorite 150 Buildings and Structures."
+PBS ranked 101st on the list, whose range included all manner of major structures, including skyscrapers, museums, churches, hotels and even bridges.
+(The Empire State Building ranked first).
+Among all sports venues, only Wrigley Field (31) and the old Yankee Stadium (84) ranked higher than PBS.